Silhouette of group of people between tree line

 The Center for Cognitive and Brain Health (CBH) investigates the effects of lifestyle choices and behaviors (e.g., physical activity, artistic engagement, dietary choices) on brain activity and structure, cognitive and affective performance, and physiological indices of health (e.g., fitness, adiposity, autonomic markers, sleep, stress).
 CBH brings to bear multiple perspectives and methodologies (including interventions, state of the art multimodal neuroimaging, computational modeling, and sophisticated behavioral paradigms) to explicate mechanisms of brain health and disease to improve the lives of individuals across the lifespan.

 The Center for Translational NeuroImaging (CTNI) is a full-scale behavioral neuroscience center that seeks to improve human mental and physical health through advanced experimental approaches that bridge the growing gap between basic neurobiology and clinical presentation.
-Over the years the center has pioneered the ability to perform functional imaging experiments in awake, conscious animals, and contributed to the publication of over 300 papers on functional neuroimaging in awake animals, from both inside and outside the.
+Over the years the center has pioneered the ability to perform functional imaging experiments in awake, conscious animals, and contributed to the publication of over 300 papers on functional neuroimaging in awake animals, from both inside and outside them.

 Disparities in health and mental health arise and persist as the result of complex individual, societal, and global factors.
 The Institute for Health, Equity, and Social Justice (IHESJR) brings together faculty and students from across Northeastern University, along with external research partners, to tackle these complex challenges.
 Their teams draw upon a wide range of research methods and interventions, but share a common commitment to promoting health equity and social justice through high-impact, community engaged research.